Rules and Gameplay

 As you'd expect, there is much debate about who is the greatest soccer player of all time.
 However, three names are mentioned the most often for that title.
 Those are Pele, Diego Maradona, and Lionel Messi.

 The still-active Cristiano Ronaldo is starting to get mentions as the greatest of all time.
 Others on the shortlist of the best soccer players include Franz Beckenbauer, Johan Cruyff, Zinedine Zidane, Ronaldo, Michel Platini, and Roberto Baggio.

 The Ballon d'Or is given to the best player in Europe, and until 1995 only Europeans could win the award.
 There is also the prestigious FIFA player of the year award.
 From 2008 to 2019, Lionel Messi and Cristiano Ronaldo won the Ballon d'Or every year but once.

 The main distinctive element in soccer is the pace of the game.
 As long as the ball is in play and there are no fouls called, the players and the soccer ball are in constant movement all over the field.
-It is the ultimate team game with all the players on the team with one goal, and that is to score more than the opponents.
+It is the ultimate team game with all the players on the team having the same objective - to score more goals than their opponents.

-If you watch any soccer game, at the half they will show team stats such as shots on goal, corner kicks, fouls, yellow cards, red cards, and offsides.
+If you watch any soccer match on TV, you will notice that other stats are also shown.
+These may include team stats such as shots on goal, corner kicks, fouls, yellow cards, red cards, and offsides.

-For players, the important stats will differ depending on the position.
-For example, a key stat for forwards is goals scored while an important stat for goalies is save percentage.
-Every position has different stats, and they are looked at by other teams as well as bettors that look to bet on soccer games.
+For the men on the pitch, the important stats will differ according to their playing position.
+For example, a key stat for forwards is goals scored while an important stat for goalies is the save percentage.
+Every position has different stats, and they are looked at by other teams as well as bettors who are preparing to bet on particular games.